 Doctors are working to learn more about mesothelioma, ways to prevent it, how to best treat it, and how to provide the best care to people diagnosed with this disease.
 The following areas of research may include new options for patients through clinical trials .
 Always talk with your doctor about the diagnostic and treatment options best for you.

 New treatment approaches.
 Researchers are evaluating new treatments for mesothelioma, including several promising new drugs, gene therapy, and immunotherapy.
 Immunotherapy is designed to boost the body's natural defenses to fight the cancer.
 It uses materials made either by the body or in a laboratory to improve, target, or restore immune system function.

 Genetics of mesothelioma.
 Research is underway to find genetic changes that may cause mesothelioma.
-Other studies focus on finding blood markers that could help detect early-stage mesothelioma.
-These blood markers are substances found in higher than normal amounts in the blood of someone with cancer.
+Other studies focus on finding specific blood markers that could help detect early-stage mesothelioma.
+Blood markers are substances found in higher than normal amounts in the blood of someone with cancer.

 Palliative care.
 Clinical trials are underway to find better ways of reducing symptoms and side effects of current mesothelioma treatments in order to improve patients’ comfort and quality of life.